For student year

 Step 2.
 Watch

-Watch the student’s interaction carefully.
+Watch the student’s interaction carefully and respond accordingly.

 Step 3.
 Respect